 Bipolar Disorder features a frame of mind of a person between extreme high and extreme low.
 If you often feel a manic episode right after a depressive one, you might need to consult a bipolar disorder therapist.
-For more information call us today or book an appointment online.
+For more information contact us today or book an appointment online.
 We are conveniently located at 9719 Northeast Parkway, Suite 100 Matthews NC 28105.
-We serve clients from Matthews NC, Charlotte NC, Mint Hill NC, Indian Trail NC, Pineville NC, and Stallings NC.

 Table of Contents: